gradual-verification/graduator/README.md

 - [nullaway-eval/config.ini][] edited to change the `infer` path to point to the built prototype in a locally-cloned copy of the infer-gv-impl repository.
-  Unfortunately, this path was left hardcoded as `/home/sam/github/gradual-verification/infer-gv-impl/infer` and was never changed to be agnostic of the researcher's username; it must therefore be updated in order to run these experiments on a different machine.
+  Unfortunately, we hardcoded this path to be `/home/sam/github/gradual-verification/infer-gv-impl/infer` and never changed it to be agnostic of the researcher's username; it must therefore be updated in order to run these experiments on a different machine.

 - [nullaway-eval/download.py][] added as a convenient way to download all the repositories to be analyzed.

 - [nullaway-eval/eval_repos.py][] edited to capture the output from each individual run of Infer on each repository after it is analyzed.
-As with the .ini file, this also unfortunately contains a hardcoded path to the file whose relative path from the root of the NullSafetyJava is NullAway/infer-out/bugs.txt, which would need to be changed from `/home/sam/github/gradual-verification/infer-gv-impl/infer` in order to re-run these experiments.
+As with the .ini file, this also contains a hardcoded path to the file whose relative path from the root of the NullSafetyJava is NullAway/infer-out/bugs.txt, which would need to be changed in order to re-run these experiments.

 - [nullaway-eval/javac_args.py][] edited to allow for multiple different Infer checkers, rather than just Eradicate.